Schalasoft/HRA/README.md

 4) Automated unit testing
 5) APIs for individual parts (e.g. Authentication, Authorization)

-Setup
-1) A valid connection string must be provided, please see:

-XXX_ENTER A VALID CONNECTION STRING_XXX

-Use Cases
+Use Cases (created from requirements document)

 Users
 - Can log in
 - Can log out